 The purpose of the Office for Pastoral Ministry with Persons with Disabilities is to affirm the Baptismal promise of individuals with disabilities to participate in the life and mission of the Church and the Church’s promise to support each person in this, by working on structures to support this at the parish level through collaboration with parish and archdiocesan leadership.
-It does this through: Education, Advocacy, and Affirmation.
+It does this through: Education, Advocacy, Affirmation and Accompaniment.
 It also seeks to support families on their faith journey.
 This includes individuals with intellectual, developmental, learning and/or mobility disabilities, mental illness, people who are blind or have low vision.

 This work is grounded in the vision of the United States Catholic Conference of Bishops as expressed in the Pastoral Statement of U.S. Catholic Bishops on Persons with Disabilities, and the mission of the Archdiocese of Newark.